Search

 • Ability to perform maintenance in opportune windows

-Through executing a demonstration at the INL Site, the research team has learned and documented challenges with the deployment process.
-By documenting the process and solutions found, the team hopes to provide resources that promote the adoption of GETs and may avoid discouraging potential GETs users from adopting the technology.
+Through a demonstration at the INL Site, the research team has documented challenges deploying GETs.
+By documenting the process and finding solutions, the team hopes to provide resources that promote the adoption of GETs and may avoid discouraging potential GETs users from adopting the technology.

 • INL worked with vendors to use its on-site cellular network, promoting security of wireless communications.

 • INL worked with vendors to customize solutions to the field constraints at the Site.
-Being able to adapt deployment or installation practices to the customer’s needs will be important for GETs as they can be deployed for a wide range of potential applications.
+Adapting deployment or installation practices to the customer’s needs will be important for GETs, which can be deployed for a wide range of potential applications.

 Resources from the demonstration project, such as the request for proposal, test plans and lessons learned, will be published for industry reference.